sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 These metrics come from the graph literature.
 And, of course, Lighitng network graph has its own set of constraints and challenges.
 Nevertheless, it is a good start.

-In this post, I will lay out the metrics category.    when I start building and tracking the metrics for Plebdashboard, metrics would evolve based on how data looks like.
+In this post, I will lay out the metrics category.
+The metrics would evolve, and I come with precise defintion of the metrics based on data  when I start building and tracking the metrics for Plebdashboard.

 Here is a list of metrics:

 ### 1. Connectivity Metrics

 -   **What is it**:  It checks that there are multiple path from node A to node B.
--   **Metrics**: Look at the number of connected components, the size of the largest connected component, and the average node degree.
+-   **Metrics**: Look at the number of well connected components, the size of the largest connected component, and the average node degree.

 ### 2. Path Length Metrics